oddbird/oddleventy/content/blog/2022/100-percent-test-coverage.md

 Test coverage is one tool in our toolbox, and having a metric to measure it gives some reassurance that we have looked at the code from many angles.
-The other testing dimensions are covered in our testing processes -- we often test manually for edge cases, but lean towards automation where possible; using mainly unit tests that aren’t tightly coupled with the code, and not being shy of refactors that will make testing or writing code easier means that our tests are reliable; they are all relatively easy to maintain given one knows the codebase or is willing to learn; and the different areas of our codebases are covered by manual visual regression testing, unit and integration tests, and unit tests on the back end.
+The other testing dimensions are covered in our testing processes.
+We often test manually for edge cases, but lean towards automation where possible.
+We use mainly unit tests that aren’t tightly coupled with the code, and are not shy of refactors that will make testing or writing code easier, meaning that our tests are reliable.
+All the tests we write are relatively easy to maintain given one knows the codebase or is willing to learn.
+Finally, the different areas of our codebases are covered by manual visual regression testing, front-end unit and integration tests, and unit tests on the back end.
 We also take steps to mitigate the impact of relying on 100% test coverage -- we always do our best to ensure we have good documentation, take the code review processes we have in place very seriously, and do manual testing on staging before deploying to live.
 I think this mix gives us a holistic approach to testing that works, though of course there is always room for improvement!